-It's no surprise that following the 2014-15 campaign that Moore accented to the pinnacle of his profession, being named the National Association of Basketball Coaches (NABC) National Junior College Coach of the Year, an award that encompassed all JUCO Divisions.
-In a season full of accolades and honors, Moore was named the Spalding NJCAA Division II Coach of the Year, the NJCAA District 6 Coach of the Year and was named the Virginia Sports Information Directors (VaSID) College Division Coach of the Year.
+In just his second year, Moore led Richard Bland to the 2014-15 NJCAA Division II National Championship with a school-record of 32-4, including the Region 10 Tournament Championship.
+He was named the National Association of Basketball Coaches (NABC) National Junior College Coach of the Year, an award that encompassed all JUCO Divisions.
+In addition, Moore was named the Spalding NJCAA Division II Coach of the Year, the Coach of the 2015 NJCAA Division II Tournament, the NJCAA District 6 Coach of the Year and the Virginia Sports Information Directors (VaSID) College Division Coach of the Year.

 Moore led Richard Bland to an overall record of 30-6 during 2016-17, making their second NJCAA DII National Tournament Final Four appearance in three years, after winning the Region 10 Tournament Championship.
 He was named the 2017 NJCAA District 15 Coach of the Year.